railways

 Read the full article

-• Page 6 - Tensions easeIt was clear by the 1870s that the Kīngitanga could no longer fight a war.
-Attempts were made to ease relations between the king and the colonial
+• Page 6 - Tensions easeIt was clear by the 1870s that the Kīngitanga posed no threat beyond its borders and was in no fit shape to fight a war.
+Attempts were made to ease relations between the king and

 State housing